HectorRicardo/simple-music-app/README.md

     given service.

-To understand how you can practically use a service in your app, you need to know that there are two general things you can do with a service.
-For a lack of a better term, I'll call these two general things
+To understand how you can practically use a service in your app, you need to know several things about services:

-  - Send the "start" command to a service.
-  - Bind a context to a service.
+  - A service is an instance of a subclass that extends the abstract `Service` class.
+  - Services are singletons.
+That is, given a `Service` concrete subclass, there can exist only one instance of such subclass.
+  -

 In turn, the two general things affect how a service moves throughout its **lifecycle**, that is, how a service comes into existence, how a service moves